DallasTrinkle/Onsager/README.md

 Onsager
 =======
-(Note: The codes for dumbbell-mediated diffusion are ready to use and example files are available in the "examples/Dumbbells" directory.
-A new package release is coming soon.)

 The Onsager package provides routines for the general calculation of transport coefficients in vacancy-mediated diffusion and interstitial diffusion.
 It does this using a Green function approach, combined with point group symmetry reduction for maximum efficiency.